 The Last of the Mohicans.
 A tale of adventure, resolve . . . and scathing invective heaped upon the Hurons!

 Racial derogation isn’t easy to read.
-When some character in a novel vilifies an entire people group, it makes you wince.
-But that doesn’t mean the story isn’t worth reading.
-(What makes a story not worth reading is another topic.)
-What it does mean is it’s important to know how to process racism in novels.
+When some character in a novel slurs a people group, it makes you wince.
+That doesn’t mean the story isn’t worth reading.
+It means we need to know how to process racism in novels.

 - Take inventory.
-Is there any hint of this in my own soul or social group?
-The abrasion of reading racism provokes sensitivity to its injustice.
-Clean house.
+Is there any hint of this attitude in my own soul or social group?
+When the abrasion of reading racism provokes you, review your own assumptions.

-- Take the human view.
-All characters are kith and kin.
-Fellow persons without breed or distinction.
+- Learn from example.
+All characters are learning opportunities.
 Aspire to what’s honorable and repudiate what is not.
-Grow in wisdom by learning from the warp and weft of others.
+Grow in wisdom by considering the warp and weft of others.

 The more time I spent with the Mohicans, Hurons, French, English, and Colonists, the keener my insight into the character of man.
 By the end, I aspired to a higher standard.
 May every book we read leave so positive a mark.